-When making judgments about the evidence in children's work, teachers are advised to use task-specific standards.
+When making judgments about the evidence in student work, teachers are advised to use task-specific standards.
 Task-specific standards give teachers:

-- a tool for directly matching the evidence of learning in the response to the standards - · a focal point for discussing children's responses - a tool to help provide feedback to children.
+- a tool for directly matching the evidence of learning in the student response to the standards - a focal point for discussing student responses - a tool to help provide feedback to students.